aiven/aiven-docs/docs/products/opensearch/concepts/when-create-index.md

 -   you have a very limited number of entities (tens, not hundreds or thousands);
--   it\'s very important you can easily and efficiently delete all the data related to a single entity.
+-   it's very important you can easily and efficiently delete all the data related to a single entity.

 For example, storing logs or other events on per-date indexes (